ksawio97/apple-wall-calendar/README.md

 - fix: allow geolocation issues in kiosk mode
 - photos of calendar on the wall
 - add icon for data refresh progress bar
+- investigate why BrowserMetrics pile up in raspberry pi chromium (it took 24G of space!!)